Home » Repurposed Furniture » Repurposed Garden Bench made from Chairs

 Pretty Repurposed Garden Bench (finally)

-This isn’t the first garden bench I made.
-Years ago I used dining chairs to make a kid’s bench, but then it got a do-over and became a bench for flowers and more.
+This garden bench isn’t the one I’ve made.
+Years ago, I used dining chairs to make a kid’s bench, but then it got a do-over and became a bench for flowers and more.

 UPDATE

-Well, a week later and I couldn’t leave well enough alone.
-I had already written this post and put it in queue for publication.
-The bench got a little scratched as I was staging it for photos.
-That meant it needed to be waxed or sealed somehow.
-I had spent a few hours waxing a chest of drawers that turned out less than perfect, so of course I opted for my favorite smoked glaze.
+Well, a week later, I couldn’t leave well enough alone.
+I had already written this post and put it in the queue for publication.
+The bench got a little scratched as I was staging it for photos, meaning it needed to be waxed or sealed.
+I had spent a few hours waxing a chest of drawers that turned out less than perfect, so of course, I opted for my favorite smoked glaze.

 Using a chip brush, I applied the glaze very lightly.